eliashaeussler/typo3-warming/README.md

 ## Usage

 Caches can be warmed up in two different modes – either on a **per-page** basis or using the **XML sitemap of a site**.
-Currently, only one XML sitemap per page can be used for cache warmup.
+Currently, only one XML sitemap of a site can be used for cache warmup.

 ### Toolbar item